JacobWylie/colts-js/closures.md

 <h2 id="private">Private Variables</h2>

-<h4>In other languages, there exists support for variables that can not be modified externally, we call those private variables, but in JavaScript we don't have that built in.
-No worries - closures can help!</h4>
+In other languages, there exists support for variables that can not be modified externally, we call those private variables, but in JavaScript we don't have that built in.
+No worries - closures can help!

 ```javascript